jordanmurkin/fudge/README.md

 ### Write your migrations
 Migrations tell Fudge which contracts should be deployed to the network and how. **Contracts will not be deployed unless a migration exists instructing Fudge to do so**

-A basic migrations is included in `fudge init` that deploys the `Example.sol` contract:
+A basic migration is included in `fudge init` that deploys the `Example.sol` contract:

 ```javascript
 const Example = require('../build/contracts/Example.json');